Symmetry and Geometry in

 The convergence of these findings suggests deep, substrate-agnostic principles for information processing.
 Symmetry and geometry were instrumental in unifying the models of 20th-century physics.
 Likewise, they have the potential to illuminate unifying principles for how neural systems form useful representations of the world.

 The NeurReps Workshop brings together researchers from applied mathematics and deep learning with neuroscientists whose work reveals the elegant implementation of mathematical structure in biological neural circuitry.
-The first edition of NeurReps was held at NeurIPS 2022.
+The first and second editions of NeurReps were held at NeurIPS 2022 and at NeurIPS 2023.
 The invited and contributed talks drew exciting connections between trends in geometric deep learning and neuroscience, emphasizing parallels between equivariant structures in brains and machines.
-This year's workshop will feature six invited talks covering emerging topics in geometric and topological deep learning, mechanistic interpretability, category theory for AI, geometric structure in LLMs, and geometric structure in the brain
+This year's workshop will feature five invited talks covering emerging topics in geometric deep learning, mechanistic interpretability, geometric structure in the brain, world models and the role of dynamics in shaping neural representations.

 Organizers